suhaibbasha/archangel/README.md

   <img src="https://img.shields.io/badge/Version-2.0-orange" alt="Version">
 </p>

-**Archangel** provides military-grade encryption for your sensitive files on USB drives, using a secure RAM-based session model that ensures your data is only decrypted when needed, and securely wiped when finished.
+**[ArchAngel]** provides military-grade encryption for your sensitive files on USB drives, using a secure RAM-based session model that ensures your data is only decrypted when needed, and securely wiped when finished.

 ## ✨ Features